-Suddenly, you feel something vibrate in your front pocket.
-The pulsating music in the background is giving you a headache, so you rush to the corner, pull out your phone and OUT OF NOWHERE, your ex just sent you another breadcrumb: Hey.
+The pulsating music in the background is giving you a headache, so you rush to the corner, pull out your phone and OUT OF NOWHERE, your ex texts you with: Hey.

 What would YOU do?